jrsearles/SandBoxr/README.md

 Allows `debugger` statements to be used.
 When enabled a `debugger` statement is generated when the statement is hit.
 (Otherwise `debugger` statements are ignored.)

+### API

+`SandBoxr.createEnvironment(Object: options - optional)`: Create an execution environment, optionally passing in options.
+Returns an Environment instance.

+`SandBoxr.create(AST: node, Object: options - optional)`: Create a new sandbox, optionally passing in options.
+Returns a Sandbox instance.

+`SandBox.prototype.execute(Environment: env - optional)`: Executes the node using the provided environment.
+If no environment is provided a new one is created using the provided options.
+The function will return the result of the execution.
+If async code is executed a Promise will be returned that will resolve to the execution result.

+`SandBox.prototype.resolve(Environment: env - optional)`: Resolve calls the execute method but always returns a promise.

 #### Extending available APIs

 To add additional objects or functions into the execution function, create the environment and add them: